ekedonald/DevOps-Projects/19-Deploying-Applications-Into-Kubernetes-Cluster/README.md

 ![port forward svc/nginx-service](./images/3%20port-forward%20service.png)

-12. Then go to your vm and enter `curl localhost:8089`, you should now be able to see the nginx page.
+12. Then go to your vm, open another window and enter `curl localhost:8089`, you should now be able to see the nginx page.

 ![curl localhost:8089](./images/3%20curl%20localhost_8089.png)